Prescription Prices Are Wild: Check GoodRx Before You Pay Full Price New offer

 ad$enseCurrent GoodRx Offer for New Users

-New users can sign up for a free GoodRx prescription discount card and use a GoodRx coupon at the pharmacy.
-After your first eligible in-pharmacy GoodRx coupon use, you may also receive a $5 Mastercard Prepaid Card mailed to your home.
+New GoodRx users can sign up for a free prescription discount card and use a GoodRx coupon at the pharmacy.
+After your first eligible in-pharmacy GoodRx coupon use, you may qualify for a $5 GoodRx Prepaid Mastercard reward.

 Get the Free GoodRx Discount Card